Why do my feet smell?

 Well, first off, not all feet smell like cheese (gasp).
 Some other common smells include vinegar and cabbage.
 And it’s all down to the chemicals produced by the bacteria down there.

 For example, brevibacteria are thought to be a primary cause of this foot odor, and also give Limburger, Port Salut and Munster cheeses their pungent scent.
+This is for real, not a joke.

 Changes in the smell.